memory-consolidation/academic-kickstart/content/authors/yongtian-liang/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Songbirdscientist.
-Postdoctoral researcher investigating inhibitory impact in imitation learning.
+bio: PhD student in project A08

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons